mindey/subfiles/README.rst

     [*.kind2.txt]
     <description goes here>

-We're introducing something like a second level of file extension here, like a namespacing in file extensions. ``.subtypes`` is all about utilizing this to encode meaningful information, such as the file schema information, and the ``subfiles`` package here is just a helper program to find and list all the existing file extensions, sub-extensions, etc. in current directory and all its subdirectories.
+We're introducing something like a second level of file extension here, like a namespacing in file extensions, and ``.subtypes`` is all about utilizing this to encode meaningful meta information, such as the file schema, and the ``subfiles`` package here is just a helper program to find and list all the existing file extensions, sub-extensions, etc. in current directory and all its subdirectories.

 Purpose